jamesgreen311/jamesgreen-gallery/welcome.md

 ## Welcome
-Original Oil & Cold Wax, Encaustic and Acrylic Fine Art Paintings
+On display in this gallery you will find Original Oil & Cold Wax, Encaustic and Acrylic Fine Art Paintings